Juan Federico Ponce Vaides

-Juan Federico Ponce Vaides (26 August 1889 – 16 November 1956) was the acting President of Guatemala from 4 July 1944 to 20 October 1944.
+Juan Federico Ponce Vaides (27 March 1889 – 29 January 1956) was the acting President of Guatemala from 4 July 1944 to 20 October 1944.
 He was overthrown by a popular uprising on 20 October 1944 that began the Guatemalan Revolution.

 Life

-Ponce Vaides was born in a wealthy upper-class family in Coban, Alta Verapaz.
+Ponce Vaides was born in a wealthy upper-class family in Cobán, Alta Verapaz.
 His father was Mariano Ponce Contreras, his mother Victoria Vaides Arrivillaga.
-During the government of Manuel Estrada Cabrera, he took part in the National Campaign of 1906 against Honduras and El Salvador.
+During the government of Manuel Estrada Cabrera, Vaides took part in the National Campaign of 1906 against Honduras and El Salvador.
 After that, he became commander and political leader in different departments of state.
 After the downfall of Cabrera in 1920, he lost his brother, who was executed during a popular uprising.

 Presidency

 Jorge Ubico, the dictator of Guatemala from 1931 to 1944, was forced to resign on 1 July 1944 by a popular pro-democracy movement.
 Ubico appointed three generals, Ponce Vaides, Eduardo Villagran Ariza, and Buenaventura Pineda, to a military junta to succeed him.
 On 3 July, Ponce Vaides forced the Guatemalan congress at gunpoint to appoint him interim president.
 Ponce pledged to hold free elections soon, while at the same time suppressing the protests.
 Freedom of the press was suspended, arbitrary detentions continued, and memorial services for slain revolutionaries were prohibited.